RyheulMaxime/Algo-en-DS-Individuele-opdracht/README.md

 # Algo-en-DS-Individuele-opdracht
-Opdracht: You must create a small digital marketplace application with Flask that connects to an existing MySQL database.
+Opdracht: You must create a small digital marketplace application with Flask that connects to an existing MySQL database.<br />
 A video showing the application can be found using this link: [Video Webshop](https://drive.google.com/file/d/1jWP6cYCMeHMiJQBNY8B2OHr21kmLlSAD/view?usp=sharing).

 # The comands used in the CLI